 |Study Period||Start date||Census date||WW date||End date|

-- LO2: Integrate theoretical and technical accounting knowledge, skills and competencies to prepare general purpose financial reports for combined business entities.
+- Integrate theoretical and technical accounting knowledge and skills for combined business entities.

 |Timetable||View the lecture timetable | View the full unit timetable|

 You will need the following text [available from the Co-op Bookshop]:

 Loftus, J, Leo, K, Daniliuc, S, Boys, N, Luke, B, Ang, HN, Byrnes, K (2018) Financial Reporting 2nd edn, John Wiley & Sons, Milton, Qld.

 ALTERNATIVELY you may purchase an E-BOOK version of Loftus et al. (2018) from the publisher.
 Go to Wiley Direct at http://www.wileydirect.com.au/buy/financial-reporting-2nd-edition/

 NOTE: This latest edition of Loftus et al. (2018) has combined interactive online activities in the textbook (i.e. the E-Text with additional online resources).
 This rich digital resource brings financial reporting to life with media such as videos, case studies, interactives and revision materials embedded at the point of learning.